Daria: Premise

 The series centers on Daria Morgendorffer, a smart, acerbic, and cynical teenage girl who, along with her best friend, aspiring artist Jane Lane, observes the world around her.
 The show is set in the fictional suburban American town of Lawndale, and is a satire of high school life, full of allusions to and criticisms of popular culture and social classes.
-As the show's eponymous protagonist, Daria, appears in most scenes with her immediate family (mother Helen, father Jake, and younger sister Quinn) and/or Jane.
+As the show's eponymous protagonist, Daria appears in most scenes with her immediate family (mother Helen, father Jake, and younger sister Quinn) and/or Jane.

 The show is set during Daria's high school days and ends with her graduation and acceptance into college.
 The principal location used for the show (outside of the Morgendorffer home) is Lawndale High School, a public-education institution filled with flamboyant and dysfunctional characters.

 The dynamics among the two lead characters changed during season four, when Jane began a relationship with Tom Sloane.
 Though Daria is hesitant to accept Tom at first, fearing she will lose her best friend, she and Tom find themselves becoming closer, culminating in a kiss in the season finale.
 The emotional and comedic turmoil among Jane, Tom, and Daria was the centerpiece of the TV movie Is It Fall Yet?, and the relationship between Tom and Daria fueled several of season five's plotlines.

 The plots of Daria largely concern a juxtaposition between the focal character's blunted, sardonic cynicism and the values/preoccupations of her suburban hometown of Lawndale.
 In a 2005 interview, series co-creator Glenn Eichler described the otherwise unspecified locale as "a mid-Atlantic suburb, outside somewhere like Baltimore or Washington, D.C.
 They could have lived in Pennsylvania near the Main Line, though".
 For comedic and illustrative purposes, the show's depiction of suburban American life was a deliberately exaggerated one.
 In The New York Times, the protagonist was described as "a blend of Dorothy Parker, Fran Lebowitz, and Janeane Garofalo, wearing Carrie Donovan's glasses.
 Daria Morgendorffer, 16 and cursed with a functioning brain, has the misfortune to see high school, her family, and her life for exactly what they are and the temerity to comment on it."

 Characters

-L to R: Upchuck, Mack, Jodie, Trent, Jake, Helen, Quinn, Daria, Jane, Brittany, Kevin.
+Left to Right: Upchuck, Mack, Jodie, Trent, Jake, Helen, Quinn, Daria, Jane, Brittany, Kevin.